Deep-Symmetry/afterglow/README.md

 * Tons of oscillators and combinators for them, with convenient initializers.
 * Model moving head location and position, so they can be panned and aimed in a coordinated way.
 * Model colors, support setting via HSB, eventually maybe even model individual LED colors, especially for fixtures with more than three colors.
+* Sparkle effect, essentially a particle generator with configurable maximum brightness, fade time, distribution.
+Work both with arbitrary channel list, and with spatially mapped origin/density; as single intensity, or spatially mapped hue/saturation patterns.
 * Add OSC support (probably using Overtone&rsquo;s implementation) for controller support, and MIDI as well.

 ### References